-This month, we explore some significant August dates to celebrate including Japan’s Obon Festival, India’s Independence Day and, of course, Book Week here in Australia.
+This month, as part of our cultural calendar, we explore some significant August dates to celebrate including Japan’s Obon Festival, India’s Independence Day and, of course, Book Week here in Australia.

 Many homes across the country become a flurry of crepe paper, disused cardboard boxes and paint as children decorate themselves as their favourite book character.
 Cultures from around the globe and through space and time are represented as students parade around their school hall or kindergarten grounds with homemade creations.
 While this year’s Book Week is likely to look a little different due to lockdowns and restrictions, it still presents a wonderful opportunity to engage with education and is one of our top August dates to celebrate.